 Not many people realize there are many different ways to become a special operations soldier.
-Of course, the active duty route is the most recognized way to become Army Special Forces, Army Ranger Regiment, Navy SEAL, Air Force PJ, MarSOC – the ground force members of the Special Operations Command.
+The active-duty route is the most recognized way to become Army Special Forces, Army Ranger Regiment, Navy SEAL, Air Force PJ, MARSOC -- the ground-force members of the Special Operations Command.

-Depending on the service, a civilian can join the military and go straight to special ops training after boot camp (Navy SEAL/ SWCC), or spend time in their perspective military branches for a few years and transfer into the special ops selection pipelines.
-However, there are also reserve components to these units like the 19th and 20th Group of the Special Forces – which can be entered through the Army National Guard as a civilian or as a former military member.
+Depending on the service, a civilian can join the military and go straight to special-ops training after boot camp (Navy SEAL/Special Warfare Combatant-craft Crewmen), or spend time in their perspective military branches for a few years and transfer into the special-ops selection pipelines.
+There are also reserve components to these units, like the 19th and 20th Group of the Special Forces -- which can be entered through the Army National Guard as a civilian or as a former military member.

-Even former military special ops member from another branch of service.
-If you have heard of former special operators who were Navy SEALs or Marine RECON who got out of their service and joined the Army National Guard in their state to later attend Army Special Forces Training in Fort Bragg, it is not fake, this really happens.
+If you have heard of former special operators who were Navy SEALs or Marine RECON who got out of their service and joined the Army National Guard in their state and attended Army Special Forces Training in Fort Bragg, N.C., it is not fake.
+This really happens.
 Many former military and civilians alike join the Army National Guard and prepare themselves for Army Special Forces training.
-This is THE Army Special Forces training.
-And they earn the actual Green Beret – this is not a reserve course.
+This is the Army Special Forces training.
+And they earn the actual Green Beret; this is not a reserve course.

-All candidates must have at least a high school education and not have any drug or alcohol-related violations though waivers are possible depending upon the situation.
-The ASVAB and PFT scores should be above average (50 points on the ASVAB with an absolute minimum of 110) in the General Technical (GT) section and at least a 240 on the Army Physical Fitness Test (APFT) though closer to a 300 will help if the billets to training are competitive.
-You have to also be eligible for a secret security clearance.
+All candidates must have at least a high school education and not have any drug- or alcohol-related violations, though waivers are possible depending upon the situation.
+The ASVAB and physical fitness test scores should be above average -- 50 points on the ASVAB, with an absolute minimum of 110 in the General Technical section, and at least a 240 on the Army physical fitness test (APFT), though closer to a 300 will help if the billets to training are competitive.
+You must be eligible for a secret security clearance.

 Special Forces Training Timeline

-Army Special Forces candidates will usually attend the following courses, if they are prior service or have attended many of the following schools already, the road the Special Force training will differ, but the road all begins with the “try out” weekend at their National Guard facility:
+Army Special Forces candidates usually will attend the following courses.
+If they have prior service or have attended many of the following schools already, the road to Special Forces training will differ.
+That road begins with the "tryout" weekend at a National Guard facility:

-- Special Forces Readiness Evaluation/Assessment Drill (SFRE/SFAD) (3 days)
+- Special Forces Readiness Evaluation/Assessment Drill (SFRE/SFAD) (three days)

-- Infantry (11B) One Station Unit Training (OSUT) which is Army Basic Combat Training (BCT) and infantry Advanced Individual Training (AIT) Fort Benning, (15-weeks)
+- Infantry (11B) One Station Unit Training (OSUT), which is Army Basic Combat Training (BCT) and infantry Advanced Individual Training (AIT), Fort Benning, Georgia (15 weeks)

-- Basic Airborne Training also at Fort Benning, GA (3 weeks)
+- Basic Airborne Training, also at Fort Benning (three weeks)

-- Special Forces Preparation and Conditioning (SFPC) course – For Bragg NC (3 weeks)
+- Special Forces Preparation and Conditioning (SFPC) course, Fort Bragg, N.C. (three weeks)

-- Special Forces Assessment and Selection (SFAS) program (3 weeks)
+- Special Forces Assessment and Selection (SFAS) program (three weeks)